rhasspy/wyoming-vosk/README.md

 where `<CUTOFF>` is:

 * empty or 0 - force transcript to be one of the template sentences
-* 1-100 - allow more sentences that are not similar to templates to pass through
+* greater than 0 - allow more sentences that are not similar to templates to pass through

-When `<CUTOFF>` is 100, speech recognition is effectively open-ended again.
+When `<CUTOFF>` is large, speech recognition is effectively open-ended again.
 Experiment with different values to find one that lets you speak sentences outside your templates without sacrificing accuracy too much.

 If you have a set of sentences with a specific pattern that you'd like to skip correction, add them to your [no-correct patterns](#no-correct-patterns).